MyPureCloud/developer-center-blog/source/2017-07-21-pcsd/index.html.markdown

 ![installer](installer.png)

 ### oAuth configuration
 PureCloud Stats Dispatcher connects to the system using oAuth integration.
-It means that in prior to first usage you have login to your PureCloud organisation and configure an oAuth app.
-To do this follow below steps:
+It means that prior to the first usage you have to login to your PureCloud organisation and configure an oAuth app.
+To do this follow steps below:

 * Login to PureCloud using administrative credentials.
 * Navigate to: Admin -> Integrations -> OAuth.